 Lab Meetings

 Our lab meetings are open to all students, staff, and faculty at Michigan!
 We hope that you’ll join us if you find one of the topics interesting.
+You are welcome to add the meetings to your Google Calendar by clicking this link.

 Upcoming Lab Meetings